 We will face up to the mistakes and wrongdoing of the past and we will do our utmost to see that justice is done and those culpable will be punished.

 But is Brooks telling the truth?
-The front page of Wednesday’s The Independent — tweeted by a BBC radio journo -- indicates that it has “evidence which challenges News International chief’s story”.
+The front page of Wednesday’s The Independent — tweeted by a BBC radio journo — indicates that it has “evidence which challenges News International chief’s story”.
 The article is now up on The Independent‘s website.

 Glenn Mulcaire, the private investigator hired by NoW, was jailed for phone hacking back in January 2007.
 He released a statement and apology yesterday to The Guardian after it revealed that news that Milly Dowling’s phone had been hacked.
-Part of the apology mentioned the pressure of working at NoW
+Part of the apology mentioned the pressure of working at NoW:

 “Working for the News of the World was never easy.
 There was relentless pressure.
 There was a constant demand for results.
 I knew what we did pushed the limits ethically.
 But, at the time, I didn’t understand that I had broken the law at all.

 “A lot of information I obtained was simply tittle-tattle, of no great importance to anyone, but sometimes what I did was for what I thought was the greater good, to carry out investigative journalism.

 “I never had any intention of interfering with any police inquiry into any crime.